boldbi/bold-bi-docs/docs/multi-tenancy/manage-sites.md

 ### Edit Site

-We can able to update the following information for the site using the `Edit` Site option.
+We are able to update the following information for the site using the `Edit` Site option:

 * Site Name
 * Site Domain